probmods/webppl/docs/optimization/optimize.rst

    Optimizes the parameters of the guide program specified by the ``model`` option.

+   A :ref:`default guide distribution <default_guides>` is used for random choices that do not have a guide distribution specified explicitly.

    The following options are supported:

    .. describe:: model